rear/rear.github.com/about/index.md

 ---
 layout: default
-title: Rear project
+title: Relax-and-Recover project
 ---

 ## About Relax and Recover ##

-Rear has a few interesting characteristics you may find useful when assessing it as a Disaster Recovery solution:
+Relax-and-Recover has a few interesting characteristics you may find useful when assessing it as a Disaster Recovery solution:

  * Modular design, written in Bash